Hishiro64/auto-mpv/README.md

 ````

 ## Usage
-   Drag and drop videos onto MPV and set MPV as your [default](https://youtu.be/Qqoh8AMEQNI) video player
+   Drag and drop videos onto MPV or set MPV as your [default](https://youtu.be/Qqoh8AMEQNI) video player

 ## Key Bindings
  - <kbd>Ctrl+u</kbd> To upscale